Here Is What You Need to Know to Get the Money You Are Owed

-I know, collecting arrears from someone who honestly doesn’t want to pay feels like moving a mountain.
-Yet I also know that if you break down the task, and go through it step-by-step you’ll be surprised what you can accomplish.
+I know, collecting child support arrears from someone who honestly doesn’t want to pay feels like moving a mountain.
+However, if you break down the task and go through it step-by-step, you’ll be surprised what you can accomplish.

 1. Focus on details

 Ensure you have the father’s correct name, birth date, social security number, or address to track him down.
 If he’s trying to hide, any small detail from a boat he owns to a cousin he used to talk to can help track him down.
-Also make sure your court order gets renewed regularly.
+Also, renew your court order regularly.

 2. Establish paternity and get a legal child-support order

 You can’t collect payments without a court order, and establishing paternity, by a blood test if you have to, limits his ability to challenge the ruling.
 Establishing paternity isn’t necessary if you were married though.
 The law automatically assumes they are his children.
 Start at the U.S. Office of Child Support Enforcement Website to find your state agency’s link and learn your state’s specific laws.

 Support isn’t just a monthly check.
 It can include coverage for medical expenses, daycare, and college expenses, for starters.
 Those are large expenses, and they shouldn’t be yours alone to bear.
 You can also put a lien on his personal and business assets, such as mechanic tools, so YOU get paid if he sells it.